 I made plans to go to Boston next weekend to visit a friend I rarely get to see anymore.
 We had been planning to hang out for a long time now, but things kept ‘getting in the way’.
 But I’m dying, and I don’t want to waste any more time.

 At the same time, I spent some time today forgiving myself.
 Forgiving myself for not doing all the things I dreamed of.
-For not being the kind of person I aspired toward.
-For not accomplishing all of the goals I set for myself.
+For not being the hero of my own story.
+For not accomplishing all of the goals I set and reset for myself.
 For not trusting myself and my intuitions.
 For not really giving myself a chance.
 But mostly, I tried to forgive myself for not always forgiving myself.

 It’s been a while since I last wrote, and I think I’ve just about reached my limits.
 Let’s leave it there and see what tomorrow brings.

 It’s Sunday today, but it’s snowing softly so I got out of bed early and went out for a walk.